Jerry Aska

 BS Computer Engineering, Minor in Psychology

 I graduated from NYU Tandon in 2023.
-During my time there, I was Lead TA for Computer Architecture, helping 160 students while coordinating 7 other TAs.
-Before NYU, I was valedictorian at St. Anthony's Secondary School in Antigua, where I earned my AS in Mathematics.
+During school, I served as Lead TA for Computer Architecture, supporting 160 students while coordinating a team of TAs.
+Before NYU, I was valedictorian at St. Anthony's Secondary School in Antigua and earned an AS in Mathematics.

 Chess